opencoweb/coweb/docs/tutorial/install.rst

    .. sourcecode:: console

-      $ cd cowebx/apps
+      $ cd cowebx/cowebx-apps
       $ python setup.py deploy /desired/project/path --force

-   .. note:: This command will overwrite any :file:`run_server` script that already exists in :file:`/desired/project/path/bin` (e.g., if you ran :file:`pycoweb` previously to seed an empty application in the virtualenv).
+   .. note:: This command will overwrite any :file:`run_server.py` script that already exists in :file:`/desired/project/path/bin` (e.g., if you ran :file:`pycoweb` previously to seed an empty application in the virtualenv).

 #.
 Execute the generated coweb application container script to start the server.